gundruke/TMBD-project-3/Questions.md

-Q1: Regarding SOM1, what numerical criteria would you use to measure an improvement in a algorithm?
+Q1: What is the numeric criteria that you may use to determine if a change in the algorithm produces improvements?

-Q2: Write the SOM1A version, where you change the interpolation curve of the learning factor.
-Can you get an improvement?
+Q2: Write the version SOM1A, where you change the curve of the learning factor.
+Did you achieve improvements?

-Q3: Write the version SOM1B, where you change the interpolation curve of the standard deviation.
-Can you get improvement?
+Q3: Write the version SOM1B, where you change the curve of the deviation.
+Did you achieve improvements?

-Q4: Write version SOM1C, where you change the normal distribution to another distribution.
-Can you get improvement?
+Q4: Write the version SOM1C, where you change the change the normal distribution to other distribution of your choice.
+Did you achieve improvements?

-Q5*: Determine the mathematical condition that guarantees convergence of equation (3), on page 13 of slides A06-TMBD.pdf.
+Q5*: Determine the mathematical conditions that ensure the convergence of equation (3) in page 14 of this slides.

-Q6: As explained in class, the SOM implicitly uses the Euler integration method for the associated ODE associated.
-Determine the (global) error committed after N epochs.
+Q6: As explained in class, SOM can be seen as a Euler integration method for the corresponding ODE.
+Estimate the absolute error after N epochs.

-Q7*: How could you modify the proposed SOM to use the second-order Runge-Kutta method?
-Were there any improvements?
-What kind of improvements would we be expecting?
+Q7*: How could you change the SOM method to use Runge-Kutta second order method?
+Is the improvements?

-Q8*: Determine the error made after N epochs in Q7.
+Q8*: Estimate the absolute error after N epochs by using Q7.

-Q9: How would you combine the answers to the previous questions to improve your algorithm, namely, ensuring better separation of the variable crops in the original dataset?
+Q9: How would you combine the answers to Q1-Q8, in order to suggest an improved version?